DanielZhaoDan/Scrape_Ngram/FB_search_result/README.md

 # Scrape_Ngram
 This folder is for FB search result data scraping

-# modify run.py #
+1. modify url, file_prefix run.py
-cookie; url; file_prefix

-html will save in 'html' folder, excel data will save 'in' data folder and fanpage urls will save in 'in'' foleder
+   to generate posts in data folder
+2. run comment_share.py
+3. replace data/*.xls with result_data/*.xls
+4. run get comment_details.py
+5. merge all xls in result_data into one file